 Coordinating with a patient's general physician , many respiratory therapists have a long-term relationship with their patient depending on the nature of the medical condition.

-The number of Respiratory Therapists needed will increase 32 percent by 2024, with 130 expected positions open annually!
+The number of Respiratory Therapists needed will increase 32 percent by 2028 with annual job opening of 241!

 Even at the entry-level, Respiratory Therapists earn $10,000 more per year than the median for all occupations in the region!

 High school students should strive for a high GPA that will provide them with an edge and advanced math and science courses if possible.
 Courses specific to the field of respiratory therapy are also helpful which include cardiopulmonary physiology, respiratory pharmacology and cardiopulmonary diagnostics.

 These skills, interests, and knowledge areas are recommended for a career as a respiratory therapist.
 The following data describes the relative importance of each knowledge/skill area from the opinion of those in the industry.